parasoft/parasoft-someip-demo-app/README.md

 # Parasoft SOME/IP Demo Application
-The Parasoft SOME/IP Demo Application provides a web-based UI to visualize SOME/IP communication messages between simulated ECUs (AAC, TSR, Radar, Google Map) and a real PPDM ECU.
+The Parasoft SOME/IP Demo Application provides a web-based UI to visualize SOME/IP communication messages between simulated ECUs (ACC, TSR, Radar, Google Map) and a real PPDM ECU.

 The real PPDM ECU is sourced from the [parasoft-autosar-demo](https://github.com/parasoft-autosar-demo/autosar_demo) project.